 Implementing New Techniques – Welcome Animation

-I talked to Blue Hamel, the Social Content Producer at Ogilvy & Mather and learnt a lot about visual trends in Ecommerce.
-Here is what he thinks about a visual part of the ecommerce business today:
+I talked to Blue Hamel, the Social Content Producer at Ogilvy & Mather and learned a lot about visual trends in eCommerce.
+Here is what he thinks about a visual part of the eСommerce business today:

 “When shooting and creating content for brands I try to incorporate my style and aesthetic.
 I am trying to relate the product to the consumer, in a way that they are inspired.
 Animation attracts the consumer because it brings a story to life.
 A way to stay ahead of the market is by always incorporating new techniques into the content that people haven’t seen before.
 This way they are more fascinated and intrigued with the content.
 Which makes them influenced by this.”